These settings applies to both SAML and Windows Integrated Authentication (Kerberos), and are found under the Common menu.

 Disable traditional username / password login

-Enabling this will no longer let you log in to an administrator account with username and password.
-Even so, retaining an admin account and password in the Internal directory is highly recommended as a backup in case you need to restore SSO functionality.
-If necessary, you may re-enable password login by deleting the following file on your Atlassian product server:
+Enabling this will not let you log in to an administrator account with username and password.
+If necessary, you may disable this feature by deleting the following file on your Atlassian product server:

-It takes up to one minute for change to have effect if you disable by removing the file, and on other cluster nodes if applicable.
+It takes up to one minute for change to have effect if you disable by removing the file.

 Forced SSO URLs

 Kantega Single Sign-on will by default only authenticate users where your Atlassian product would otherwise require them to log in with a username and password.